Updated 05/03/23. Since they’re often hidden from view, it’s easy to neglect your armpits—until they start giving you

 Dr. Rapu’s favorite topical treatments for armpit discoloration include low concentration hydroquinone, retinoids, and depigmenting ingredients such as azelaic acid.
 These are all ingredients that should be used under the guidance of a dermatologist.

 There you have it!
-That’s how to get smooth armpits just in time for summer!
-I hope you found this post helpful and that you learned something new.
+Follow these tips to get smooth armpits.
+I hope you found this post helpful and learned something new!

 Celebrity Esthetician & Skincare Expert